jasoncordis/coingecko-exchanges/README.md

 Notes about Installation:
 * There should be no other installation steps outside of performing npm install.

+Browser support:
+* All work was tested on the latest version of Chrome (Version 97.0.4692.71)

 [Visit the fully deployed app on Vercel](https://coingecko-exchanges.vercel.app/)